andrewjmead/wpsites/README.md

 # WPSites

-WPSites is a CLI that lets you quickly spin up WordPress sites based on templates that you've defined.

-While it was designed for myself, a full-time plugin developer, it can be used to create WordPress sites for whatever your needs happen to be.

-While building Independent Analytics, I'd find myself creating a new WordPress site only to configure it the same way I've configured hundreds of my disposable development sites before.

-It was getting old.

-Now I can run `wpsites create`, select the template I want to use, and be (almost) instantly redirected to the admin panel for the new site.
+WPSites is the fastest way to create a localhost WordPress website.

+Just run `wpsites create`, select a site template, and give your site a name.
+Boom.
+Done.

+Check it out:

 https://github.com/user-attachments/assets/b04fc4d8-7603-4729-b399-db08e4b1da6a

+# Why?

+I've been building [Independent Analytics](https://wordpress.org/plugins/independent-analytics/) for the last 2 years, and during that time I've created hundreds (thousands?) of temporary WordPress sites.

+I'd create new sites for development.
+I'd create new sites to test customer issues.
+I'd create new sites to track down regression.

+**It was the same process over and over again.
+I'd create a new site only to configure it exactly the same way as I'd done countless times before.
+Enable debug mode.
+Symlink the local build.
+Install the plugins we integrate with.
+The list goes on and on.**

+No more.

+Now I run `wpsites create`, select which of my templates I want to use, and wait 10 seconds as the new site is created.

+It's sublime.

+This has been the most genuily usefull project I've created.
+I hope you get some value out of it.
+If you do, [say hi](https://twitter.com/andrew_j_mead).
+I'd love to hear from you.

-## Getting started
+# Getting started

 Install WPSites as a global composer package.